Renwar-P/cryptalk/README.md

 This application is ment for:

-- Everyone interested in crypto.
+- Everyone with a interest in cryptonews

 ### User Goals

 To create a user friendly website that is appealing.
 To create a website for cryptoentusiasts to share the latest news and with that stay ahead of the curve.